 The Statewide Local Government Energy Efficiency Best Practices Coordinator position was created by the California Public Utilities Commission in its decision on 2010-12 public goods charge energy efficiency programs.
-The position is funded by California investor owned utilities (Pacific Gas & Electric, San Diego Gas & Electric, Southern California Edison, and Southern California Gas Company).
-But it is overseen by ICLEI Local Governments for Sustainability, the Institute for Local Government and the Local Government Commission.
+The position is funded by California investor-owned utilities (Pacific Gas & Electric, San Diego Gas & Electric, Southern California Edison, and Southern California Gas Company).
+The Coordinator is overseen by three non-government organizations, ICLEI Local Governments for Sustainability, the Institute for Local Government, and the Local Government Commission.

-The position is funded through 2014, and is tasked with developing local government energy efficiency best practices case studies (available from the side bar on the right side of this page), and tracking statewide progress on the local government chapter of the California Long-term Energy Efficiency Strategic Plan.
-The Coordinator also is advising the utilities on an annual statewide local government energy efficiency forum.
+The Coordinator is tasked with developing local government energy efficiency best practices case studies, sharing resources to promote best practice adoption across California’s local governments, and tracking statewide progress on the local government chapter of the California Long-term Energy Efficiency Strategic Plan.
+The Coordinator also advises the state’s investor-owned utilities and the three non-government organizations on an annual statewide local government energy efficiency forum.

-The Coordinator also writes a quarterly newsletter on local government energy issues, CURRENTS, and has an email list serve where events, funding opportunities, peer-to-peer requests, job postings and other items of interest to local governments are shared.
+The Coordinator also has an email listserv, the wEEkly update, where events, funding opportunities, peer-to-peer requests, job postings, and other items of interest to local governments are shared.

 Coordinators, Past and Present